SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 San Francisco is proud of its historical transportation options.
 In addition to our famed cable cars, you will also find vintage San Francisco streetcars.

-The F Market & Wharves is the first line and it runs from Fisherman's Wharf all the way to the Castro District.
-It runs along the Embarcadero and down Market Street as it makes its way between these two SF neighborhoods.
+The F Market & Wharves line runs from Fisherman's Wharf all the way to the Castro District.
+It runs along the Embarcadero and down Market Street as it makes its way between these two popular SF neighborhoods.

-They run on tracks, which are similar to those used by cable cars.
-However, they are powered by the electrical lines above the cars instead of cables between the tracks below the cars like the cable cars.
+They run on tracks similar to those used by cable cars.
+However, they are powered by electrical lines instead of cables.

 They also run about two to three times faster than a cable car.